Shattered Sets and the Hilbert Function

 This theorem comes from VC theory and is a well-studied generalization of the Sauer-Shelah-Perles Lemma~\cite{Law, pajor,BR89, br, dress,ShatNews, Dress2,moran_thesis,KozmaM13,MeszarosR14,MoranW15}.
-Similar proofs of related upper bounds have appeared previously, due to Frankl and Pach~\cite{babai-frankl}, Gurvits~\cite{gurvits}, and Smolensky~\cite{smolensky-vc}.
-We contribute new lower bounds and applications.

 Facts we prove about the function space $\F^C$ also lead to a new result about downward-closed sets.
 A family~$D$ of subsets is {\em downward-closed} if $b \subseteq a$ and $a \in D$ implies $b \in D$.
 A theorem of Berge~\cite{berge} implies that for any downward-closed set $D$ there exists a bijection $\pi: D \to D$ such that $a \cap \pi(a) = \emptyset$ for all $a \in D$.
 We generalize his result to arbitrary, prescribed intersections.
 Let $\phi : D \to D$ have the property $\phi(a) \subseteq a$ for all $a \in D$.
 We show that there always exists a bijection $\pi: D \to D$ such that $a \cap \pi(a) = \phi(a)$.
 Note that choosing $\phi(a) = \emptyset$ for all $a$ implies Berge's result.